PDAL/PDAL/doc/workshop/exercises/analysis/thinning/thinning.rst

 Visualization
 ................................................................................

-GQIS has the ability to switch on/off multiple data sets, and we are going to use that ability to view both the ``uncompahgre.laz`` and the output ``uncompahgre-thin.copc.laz`` file.
+QGIS has the ability to switch on/off multiple data sets, and we are going to use that ability to view both the ``uncompahgre.laz`` and the output ``uncompahgre-thin.copc.laz`` file.